ramen-dev/ramen-api-docs/source/includes/_installation.md

 should see that RamenJS is receiving data.

-## Joombla
+## Joomla

-Thanks to our integration with Eager, installing RamenJS on Joombla is a breeze.
+Thanks to our integration with Eager, installing RamenJS on Joomla is a breeze.

 ### Installation methods

 Click the 'Install via Eager' button on the _Getting Started_ page of your Ramen Organization.

-When you are prompted, download and install the Joombla plugin from Eager.
+When you are prompted, download and install the Joomla plugin from Eager.

 Wait a couple minutes, and then head over to your application and navigate to a page where Eager is loaded.